Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Constrains of Lattice QCD on hadron volumes - Thermodynamic implications

 \subsection{Constant Eigenvolumes}

 We start our investigation with the scenario of constant eigenvolumes.
-In Fig.~\ref{fig:PLHGB_} we present the normalised lattice pressure $3P_L/T^4$ as function of temperature for three values of $T_c$: 154 MeV (which is the prefered one in \cite{lat2+1}), 161 MeV and 166 MeV (lines, (1)-(3)).
+In Fig.~\ref{fig:PLHGB_} we present the normalised lattice pressure $3P_L/T^4$ as function of temperature for three values of $T_c$: 154 MeV (which is the case in \cite{lat2+1}), 160 MeV and 166 MeV (lines, (1)-(3)).
 We focus on the temperature region $T \geq$ 100 MeV, since the lattice results may not be accurate for $T \ll T_c$.
 As it is evident from Fig.~\ref{fig:PLHGB_}, the increase of $T_c$ causes the lattice pressure to decrease for the same temperature.
-With line (4) we depict the normalised HG pressure for point particles in the Boltzmann approximation.
-However, line (4) lacks two additional requirements for a correct HG description, quantum statistics and volume corrections.
-So, with line (5) we depict the HG pressure with Bose/Fermi statistics for point particles.
-We observe that this addition shifts the HG pressure to higher values.
-This line still produces lower pressure values than the lattice $T_c=154$ MeV curve.
-The insertion of finite hadron volume will shift line (5) to even lower values.
-So the lattice $T_c=154$ MeV curve cannot be fitted by physical hadron volumes.
-On the contrary the increase of $T_c$ moves the lattice pressure curve to lower values than line (5).
-The addition of the volume corrections causes even more decrease in the HG pressure (line (6)).
-So, to shift the lattice pressure to values compatible to the HG case, an increase of $T_c$ is needed.
+With line (4) we depict the normalised HG pressure for point particles with Bose/Fermi statistics.
+However, line (4) lacks the additional requirements for a correct HG description, that is volume corrections.
+It is necessary that this HG pressure curve lies above the relevant lattice pressure curve.
+This is due to the decrease of the HG pressure caused by the introduction of volume corrections.
+We observe that this requirement for lattice critical temperature $T_c$=154 MeV is fulfilled for the most part of the temperature interval (100-154) MeV for the set of (vh) states (line (4)) and for the set (*) (line (4*)).
+It is, though, fulfilled in the whole temperature interval for the set of states (**) (line (4**)).
+The increase of $T_c$ above 154 MeV moves the lattice pressure curve to lower values for fixed temperature.
+So the HG pressure will be compatible with these lattice results, as well.

 We, then, attempt to fit the lattice pressure with constant values of volumes.
 First we employ the same volume parameter, $v_0$, for all the hadrons.
 We determine this volume by a fit on the lattice pressure \cite{lat2+1}, $P_L$, so that the quantity: